Health Insurance Requirement & U.S. Health Care

 - Full name

-- SF State ID number
+- SFSU student ID number

 - Confirmation that they plan to withdraw from the exchange program and leave the U.S.